 - It means they agree with the decision made to your Level 1 appeal. - The notice you get will tell you in writing what you can do if you want to continue with the review process.
-It will give you details about how to go to the next level of appeal, which is handled by an Administrative Law Judge or attorney adjudicator.
+It will give you details about how to go on to the next level of appeal, which is handled by an Administrative Law Judge or attorney adjudicator.

-Step 4: If the answer is no, you'll need to decide whether you want to take your appeal further.
+Step 4: If the answer is no, you need to decide whether you want to take your appeal further.

-• There are 3 additional levels of appeal after Level 2, for a total of 5 levels of appeal.
-If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision.

-• The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 tells more about Levels 3, 4, and 5 of the appeals process.
+- There are 3 additional levels of appeal after Level 2, for a total of 5 levels of appeal.
+If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 is handled by an Administrative Law Judge or attorney adjudicator.
+Section 8 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-SECTION 9 Taking your appeal to Levels 3, 4, and 5
+SECTION 8 Taking your appeal to Level 3, 4 and 5

-Section 9.1 Appeal Levels 3, 4 and 5 for Medical Service Requests
+Section 8.1 Appeal Levels 3, 4 and 5 for Medical Service Requests